microsoft/Windows-appsample-lunch-scheduler/README.md

     Api = new LunchRestRepository(Models.Constants.ApiUrl);
     ```

 8. Finally, open **Constants.cs** again and supply a unique value for the JwtSecretKey.
-This is required for secure
+This can be any value and it's required for secure
 communication between the app service and the client app.
 9. Run the app.